kraszborski/izs/README.md

 To stop the simulation you have to create file specified in [simulation/gpkg_simulation.py](simulation/gpkg_simulation.py) otherwise the simulation stops after 5 * 418 seconds.

+Simulation is based on data from [RÚIAN](https://www.cuzk.cz/ruian/) and on data created manually just for purposes of this simulation.

 ## Simulation

 For purposes of communication with a customer there is simulation based on two created tracks